The name Dermata Therapeutics Inc. (DRMA) should be kept on your radar - The Dwinnex

 Ratios:

-For a deeper understanding of Dermata Therapeutics Inc.’s stock, let’s take a closer look at its various ratios.
+To gain a deeper understanding of DRMA’s stock, we examine its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 6.00 and its Current Ratio is at 6.00.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades